Ayeshaaiman9654/Hugo_Ayesha/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello👋, I am a research scholar at the Department of Biosciences, Jamia Millia Islamia, New Delhi.
+Hello👋, I am a research scholar from the Department of Biosciences, Jamia Millia Islamia, New Delhi.
 My primary research interests focus on the investigation of the dynamics of folding and misfolding of the rIFN-1b protein, as well as the processes involved in aggregation, which leads to neurodegenerative diseases.
 This is done in order to get a more comprehensive understanding of the treatments available for a variety of cognitive disorders.
 {style="text-align: justify;"}